Chap 22 The Climax at

 Cam attacks us tonight", but by the phrase, "when Cam attacks us

 tonight".
-Over in the command
+Over in the command bunker

-his tour in my platoon, was probably the only guy in the battalion who
+tour in my platoon, was probably the only guy in the battalion who

 wasn't wishing for some down time.
 John really didn't give a flip,